ferdyanata/AIP-job-matcher/README.md

 # How to run
-Type npm start to run main file.
+Type npm start to run individual main file such as (client-react-redux or express-server folders).
+Alternatively you can type npm run dev to run both at the same time.

 # Software and Tools used
 **RoboMongo**